-The 1669-1670 council in Newbury was called to advise church at Newbury on changing their church governance.
-Typically Congregational churches were governed by a body called the Council of Elders to a more democratic system of governing through popular vote by hand of all members of the church, thereby removing the elders.
+This booklet contains a handwritten copy of the council minutes made in 1853.
+The council was called to advise the church on changing their church governance from a Council of Elders to a more democratic system of governing through popular vote by hand of all members of the church.
 The response of the ecclesiastical council was overwhelmingly negative, claiming that such a process was against the Congregational way and promoted popery.
 Despite this, by 1683 Newbury First had no ruling elders.

-For more information about this collection please see the finding aid.
+For additional information please see the finding aid.

 The following original manuscripts are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
 Further information about their collection can be found in the Phillips Library's finding aid.

 This volume contains documents related to the formation of the First Church, as well as a copy of the church records from 1674-1745.
 These include biographies of Rev. Parker, accounts of the church's founding, meeting minutes, church policies, covenants, baptisms, marriages, member list from 1745, admissions and dismissions.
 There are also copies of legal correspondence and testimonies related to the dispute with Rev. Parker.

 This volume contains meeting minutes, member lists, and lists of expenses, and a description of the boundary between the First Church of Newbury and the Parish of Byfield.

 This volume contains meeting minutes, copies of correspondence, member lists, and marriages and baptisms.

 These documents largely include correspondence relating to church governance, including some produced as a result of ecclesiastical councils, as well as members of the congregation.